encode/httpx/docs/environment_variables.md

 =====================

 The HTTPX library can be configured via environment variables.
-Here are a list of environment variables that HTTPX recognizes and what function they serve:
+Here is a list of environment variables that HTTPX recognizes and what function they serve:

 HTTPX_DEBUG